What is KSDS?

-To provide professionally trained guide, service and facility dogs for people in need of a canine partner to enhance their independence, to fully function in society and or to enrich their professional career responsibilities with the ongoing support of our trainers to ensure proficient working relationships.
+To provide professionally trained guide, service, and facility dogs for people in need of a canine partner to enhance their independence, to fully function in society, and/or to enrich their professional career responsibilities with the ongoing support of our trainers to ensure proficient working partnerships.

-KSDS began as Kansas Specialty Dog Service and was incorporated as a non-profit with assistance from the State of Kansas Department of Rehabilitation Services and additional support from individual donors.
-KSDS has celebrated over 25 years of service and has placed over 500 assistance teams.
+In 1990, KSDS began as Kansas Specialty Dog Service and was incorporated as a non-profit.
+The organization was established with assistance from the State of Kansas Department of Rehabilitation Services and from individual donors.
+Today, KSDS has celebrated over 30 years of service and 600+ assistance dog teams placed in 36 states.

-Located in Washington, Kansas, the KSDS campus includes the Administration Building, Canine Housing Unit, Training Building West, Training Building East, Agility Center and student housing.
+Located in Washington, Kansas, the KSDS campus includes the Administration Building, Canine Housing Unit, East Training Building, West Training Building, Agility Center, and six-plex and duplex apartments.

 How KSDS Works

 In order to graduate from the program, the team (student and dog) must train together on the KSDS campus or in the handler’s home town (commonly for guide teams) for one to three weeks.
 The estimated cost of each dog placement is in excess of $25,000.
 However, other than the initial $25.00 application fee, training is provided at no cost to the applicant.
 The students are housed in totally accessible housing on campus and most meals are provided.
-Transportation for classes off campus and training materials (special collars, leashes and harnesses) are also provided.
-Before graduation from the program, all recipients of a KSDS assistant dog must demonstrate their ability to give effective commands and maintain control of their new partner in public and pass both the KSDS Assistance Dog skills and the Assistance Dogs International Public Access Test.
-They must also be able to provide a safe and loving home environment as well as feed, groom and clean up after for their new canine partner.
+Transportation for classes off campus and training materials (special collars, leashes, and harnesses) are also provided.
+Before graduation from the program, all recipients of a KSDS assistance dog must demonstrate their ability to give effective commands and maintain control of their new partner in public and pass both the KSDS Assistance Dog skills and the Assistance Dogs International (ADI) Public Access Tests.
+They must also be able to provide a safe and loving home environment as well as feed, groom, and clean up after their new canine partner.

-After one year of successful team work, the graduate is given full ownership of their canine partner.
-The KSDS training staff provides on-going training support to all graduate teams including a group Graduate Retreat each year on the KSDS campus as well as individual help as needed.
-KSDS has trained and maintained over 500 teams (guide, service, facility).
-The youngest person to receive an assistance dog from KSDS was seven years of age and the oldest was 83.
+After returning home, the KSDS training staff provides on-going training support to all graduate teams including a group Graduate Retreat each year on the KSDS campus, as well as individual help, as needed.
+KSDS has trained and maintained over 600 teams (guide, service, facility).
 As a 501(c)(3) non-profit organization, KSDS operates entirely on donations and no tax dollars are used to support these programs.